Reviews You Can Rely On

 The Best Smart Pens

 Looking for the best smart pen to digitize notes and drawings available today?
-We researched 25 options before buying 5 of the most promising to test side-by-side.
+We bought 5 of the most promising to test side-by-side.
 To help you save your brilliant thoughts in the cloud while freeing yourself from screens, we took notes at conferences, drew charts, and doodled brainstorms.
 Our writers drafted articles on mountainsides and tested the pens' skill at transcribing sloppy handwriting to legible text.
 We recorded meetings and interviews with accompanying apps and made sure we could catch every word on the playback.
 Some soared and others flailed.
 This comprehensive review will navigate you to the right tool for your needs.

 While smart pens are a great option to disconnect, sometimes it is easier to pair a stylus pen with your tablet or Chromebook.
 If you are writing on a tablet, it is also helpful to have a sturdy tablet stand as a backing.
-You can ensure your devices always have power with a top power bank or the best charging station.
+You can ensure your devices always have power with a top power bank or charging station.
 Whatever your needs may be, our tech experts have tested the best electronics on the market.

 Tools: Transcribes text, records audio, exports video | Claimed Writing Time: 10 hours